yukoba/nd4j/getstarted.md

 Download the compressed file containing Maven's latest stable version, following the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."*

-If you want to develop for ND4J, just *git clone* the software (explained above) and run this Maven command within the ND4J directory:
+If you want to develop for ND4J, just *git clone* ND4J source code (explained above) and run this Maven command within the ND4J directory:

     mvn clean install -DskipTests -Dmaven.javadoc.skip=true